Data Types in Python

-One of the most crucial part of learning any programming language is to understand how the data is stored and manipulated in that language.
-Python users are often inclined towards python because of its ease of use and various number of versatile features it provides.
+One of the most crucial part of learning any programming language is to understand how data is stored and manipulated in that language.
+Users are often inclined toward Python because of its ease of use and the number of versatile features it provides.
 One of those features is dynamic typing.

-In python, unlike statically typed languages like C or Java, there is no need to specifically declare the data type of the variable.
-In Dynamically Typed languages such as Python, the interpreter itself predicts the datatype of the variable based on the type of value assigned to that variable.
+In Python, unlike statically typed languages like C or Java, there is no need to specifically declare the data type of the variable.
+In dynamically typed languages such as Python, the interpreter itself predicts the data type of the Python Variable based on the type of value assigned to that variable.

 In C, the declaration of any variable might look like the following code block:

 /* C code block */

 for (int i=0;i<10;i++)